Lawmakers continue to pass budget bills

 “We really created a historic investment in transportation statewide in this budget.
 We put forward over a quarter of a billion dollars more in transportation funds this year than in last year alone,” said Senator Tim Kennedy.

-Normally bills must age three days to be voted on, but they can be voted on immediately if the Governor sends messages of necessity.
+Normally bills must age three days to be voted on, but they can be voted on immediately if Gov. Andrew Cuomo sends messages of necessity.